Whilst sub-Qs are not always necessary or appropriate (see below), most

 There are many ways to make the whole experience far more comfortable

-you should be fine.
-I have heard of several cats who actually come and
+In pain?
+I have heard of several cats who actually come and ask for

-ask for their sub-Qs if their human is late giving them.
-I don't think
+their sub-Qs if their human is late giving them.
+I don't think most cats

-most cats are masochists who freely seek out painful experiences, so I
+are masochists who freely seek out painful experiences, so I think it's

-think it's reasonable to conclude that the cats do not find the sub-Qs
+reasonable to conclude that cats do not find sub-Qs

 painful when they are done correctly.